snchildress/big-brother/README.md

 # Big Brother

-Big Brother is a rideshare price tracking service and is exposed as an HTTP endpoint hosted on AWS Lambda
+Big Brother is a rideshare price tracking service and is exposed as an HTTP endpoint hosted on AWS Lambda and consumed as a Slack slash command

 ## Getting Started